radareorg/radare2-book/basic_commands/print_modes.md

 * `pcJ`    javascript
 * `pcp`    python

-If we need to create a .c file containing a binary blob, use the pc command, that creates this output.
-The default size, is like in many other commands: the block size.
-Which can be changed with the b command.
+If we need to create a .c file containing a binary blob, use the `pc` command, that creates this output.
+The default size is like in many other commands: the block size, which can be changed with the `b` command.

-But we can just temporarily override this block size by expressing it as argument.
+But we can just temporarily override this block size by expressing it as an argument.

 ```
 [0xB7F8E810]> pc 32